 I have migrated to Australia in 2002, I have spent 13 years of my life here.
-While it’s been good portion of my life that I had lived here, I always feel gratitude to experience this country, people and life style.
+While it’s been a good portion of my life that I had lived here, I always feel grateful to experience this country, people and lifestyle.

 I came here to do my masters, I still remember the day fresh in my memory, the drive from the airport, smell and the first impressions.